sse-secure-systems/connaisseur/docs/getting_started.md

       #  -----END CERTIFICATE-----
       #auth:  # credentials in case the trust data requires authentication
       #  # either (preferred solution)
-      #  secret_name: mysecret  # reference a k8s secret in the form required by the validator type (check the docs)
+      #  secretName: mysecret  # reference a k8s secret in the form required by the validator type (check the docs)
       #  # or (only for notaryv1 validator)
       #  username: myuser
       #  password: mypass